ANCPLabOldenburg/ancp-bids/docs/source/userDocMEG.rst

     #'./ancp-bids/tests/data/ds003483/derivatives/pipeline_preprocessing/sub-009/ses-1/meg/sub-009_ses-1_task-induction_run-1_desc-epochs_meg.mat',
     #'./ancp-bids/tests/data/ds003483/derivatives/pipeline_preprocessing/sub-009/ses-1/meg/sub-009_ses-1_task-deduction_run-1_desc-epochs_meg.json',
     #'./ancp-bids/tests/data/ds003483/derivatives/pipeline_preprocessing/sub-009/ses-1/meg/sub-009_ses-1_task-induction_run-1_desc-epochs_meg.json']
-For the testdata there are some files in the derivatives with the 'meg' suffix besides the metadata of the acquisition defined in the json file.
+For the testdata there are some files in the derivatives with the 'meg' suffix (the epoched MEG timeseries) besides the metadata of the acquisition defined in the json files.
+So, if you only want to query for the raw timeseries data use the according extension e.g. '.fif' parameter in the

 Importantly, you could also use the extension parameter to explicitly search for available metadata or get the path of specific metadata files: ::